 Qualifying for work-study does not guarantee you will get a job.
 You will need to apply and be hired for work-study positions.
 Ball State’s Career Center can help get you started with this process.

-Also, just because Work-Study is included in your financial aid award, that does not mean you are required to work.
-For instance, if you have a particularly heavy academic schedule, you may decide that you do not wish to take advantage of this aid.
-It is up to you.
+If Work-Study is included in your financial aid award, that does not mean you are required to work.
+For instance, if you have a particularly heavy academic schedule you may decide that you do not wish to take advantage of this type of aid.
+The decision to accept or decline Work-Study up to you.

 If your financial aid award includes Federal Work-Study, there will be a limit on the amount that you can earn from the program.
 The limit is indicated on your financial aid award notification, and your employer will be notified of the limit.